Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 • Mealybugs: They often settle at the base of the stems or in crevices, forming small white cottony clusters.
 Simply remove them by hand with a cotton pad soaked in 70% alcohol, then spray diluted black soap to eliminate them permanently.
 To learn more about mealybugs, read our guide Mealybugs: Identification and Natural Treatments.

 • Aphids: Less common but possible in cases of high heat and tender growth.
 They can be eliminated with a garlic decoction or by spraying black soap, repeating the process every 2 to 3 days until they disappear.
-For more information, read our advice sheet Aphids: Identification and Treatments.
+For more information, read the advice sheet Aphids: Identification and Treatments.

-How to take a Rhipsalis cutting?
+How to take a cutting from a Rhipsalis?

-Taking a Rhipsalis cutting
+Taking a Rhipsalis Cutting

-1. Take a healthy stem: choose a well-developed, non-flowering stem, and cut a segment of about 10 to 15 cm using a clean and disinfected tool.
+1. Take a healthy stem: choose a well-developed, non-flowering stem and cut a segment of about 10 to 15 cm using a clean and disinfected tool.

-2. Let the cut dry: leave the cutting exposed to air for 2 to 4 days, so that the base dries and forms a protective callus.
+2. Let the cut dry: leave the cutting exposed to air for 2 to 4 days, so the base dries and forms a protective callus.
 This greatly reduces the risk of rot.

 4. Place in filtered light: position the pot in a bright spot without direct sunlight, ideal for encouraging rooting.